 Invitational Single Sword Tournament

-For 2019 Carranza Cup registration, see here.
+For 2020 Carranza Cup registration, see here.
 NOT CURRENTLY OPEN FOR REGISTRATION

 The primary purpose of this event is to provide an opportunity for relatively inexperienced fencers to gain tournament experience.
 It will also provide an opportunity for fencers from participating schools to encounter different fencing styles and learn to adapt to them.

 Several of Queensland’s top HEMA fencers are invited to participate as “Boss Fighters”, and every competitor is guaranteed at least one Boss Fight, giving them the opportunity to try their skills against the very best.
 Boss Fighters are not eligible to win the tournament.

 Entry is open to all HEMA students with current insurance.
 Priority will be given to less experienced fencers if the event is over-registered.